Fish diseases and parasites: Farmed salmon

 In 1972, Gyrodactylus salaris, also called salmon fluke, a monogenean parasite, spread from Norwegian hatcheries to wild salmon, and devastated some wild salmon populations.

 In 1984, infectious salmon anemia (ISAV) was discovered in Norway in an Atlantic salmon hatchery.
-Eighty per cent of the fish in the outbreak died.
+Eighty percent of the fish in the outbreak died.
 ISAV, a viral disease, is now a major threat to the viability of Atlantic salmon farming.
-It is now the first of the diseases classified on List One of the European Commission’s fish health regime.
+It is now the first of the diseases classified on List One of the European Commission's fish health regime.
 Amongst other measures, this requires the total eradication of the entire fish stock should an outbreak of the disease be confirmed on any farm.
 ISAV seriously affects salmon farms in Chile, Norway, Scotland and Canada, causing major economic losses to infected farms.
 As the name implies, it causes severe anemia of infected fish.
 Unlike mammals, the red blood cells of fish have DNA, and can become infected with viruses.
 The fish develop pale gills, and may swim close to the water surface, gulping for air.
 However, the disease can also develop without the fish showing any external signs of illness, the fish maintain a normal appetite, and then they suddenly die.
 The disease can progress slowly throughout an infected farm and, in the worst cases, death rates may approach 100 per cent.
 It is also a threat to the dwindling stocks of wild salmon.
 Management strategies include developing a vaccine and improving genetic resistance to the disease.

 In the wild, diseases and parasites are normally at low levels, and kept in check by natural predation on weakened individuals.
 In crowded net pens they can become epidemics.
 Diseases and parasites also transfer from farmed to wild salmon populations.
 A recent study in British Columbia links the spread of parasitic sea lice from river salmon farms to wild pink salmon in the same river.
 The European Commission (2002) concluded "The reduction of wild salmonid abundance is also linked to other factors but there is more and more scientific evidence establishing a direct link between the number of lice-infested wild fish and the presence of cages in the same estuary."
 It is reported that wild salmon on the west coast of Canada are being driven to extinction by sea lice from nearby salmon farms.
 Antibiotics and pesticides are often used to control the diseases and parasites.

 Aeromonas salmonicida, a Gram-negative bacteria, causes the disease furunculosis in marine and freshwater fish.

 Streptococcus iniae, a Gram-positive, sphere-shaped bacteria caused losses in farmed marine and freshwater finfish of US$100 million in 1997.

 Myxobolus cerebralis, a myxosporean parasite, causes whirling disease in farmed salmon and trout and also in wild fish populations.

 Ceratomyxa shasta, another myxosporean parasite, infects salmonid fish on the Pacific coast of North America.